thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2023-06-26-branching-strategies.md

 <!-- Relationship to Scrum/XP -->

+Any methodology that utilizes a task-based approach to development can benefit from this strategy.
+This includes Scrum, XP, and Kanban.
+In fact, this strategy is often used in conjunction with the single branch strategy in

 ### Feature Branching

+Feature branching is sometimes used as a synonym for task branching, which is unfortunate.
+The term "feature" is often used to describe a larger body of work that is too complex to be completed in a single task.

 <!-- No Longer XP?
 Solidly Scrum?
 CMMI?
  -->

-Feature branching is a strategy that is similar to task branching, but the scope of the changes are larger.

 <!-- Feature Flags vs Feature Branching -->